anitarasoa/country-quiz/README.md

 ![screenshot](./assets/right-answer.webp)
 ![screenshot](./assets/result.webp)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

--   Where can I see your demo?
+-   My demo

-You can see my demo in the github link above with the username `Betsimisaraka`
+You can see my demo by clicking this github link with the username [Betsimisaraka](https://github.com/Betsimisaraka/country-quiz)

--   What was your experience?
+- My experience

-I had a lots of experience while doing this project:
+I had quite lots of experience while doing this project:

 1. fetching the data from the api